Vaikunthan28/Deploying-a-Containerized-Applicaiton-Using-IaC/README.md

 To support vertical scaling, I added a dedicated scale job in the same pipeline that only executes when triggered via the GitLab pipeline trigger webhook.
 This job applies a Terraform change to update the EC2 instance type in the Launch Template and then starts an ASG instance refresh to roll in the new size with manual instance termination.
 I confirmed this workflow by overriding the NEW_INSTANCE_TYPE variable in GitLab, observing Terraform update the launch template, and watching the ASG automatically replace the old t2.micro instances with t3.small ones.

-### Undone job: Here I keep trying to scale the instance type without terminating the current instance. after the scale job is completed, it affects only in ASG.
-I have to manually terminate the instance to take effect.

 ![image](https://github.com/user-attachments/assets/59caec11-4bbf-49c3-bfc4-0aa2da03c8b2)